sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.rst.txt

-If you are creating a document from the animal or person records, then the same rules apply as for vaccinations and medical records when accessing payments. payments.
+If you are creating a document from the animal or person records, then the same rules apply as for vaccinations and medical records when accessing payments.
 The Recent keyword looks for payments that have been received and Due for non-received payments.

 However, if you create an invoice/receipt document from the payment tab of a